AJTech2002/Smoothed-Particle-Hydrodynamics/README.md

-Heavily inspired by the following repository [[https://github.com/Gornhoth/Unity-Smoothed-Particle-Hydrodynamics/]].
+This code is heavily inspired by the following repository https://github.com/Gornhoth/Unity-Smoothed-Particle-Hydrodynamics

 # Smoothed Particle Hydrodynamics Unity